MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/automate-processes-workflows.md

 ---
-title: Automate IT processes with workflows
+title: Automate IT Processes with Workflows
 description: Learn about how you can automate IT processes with workflows in Service Manager. ms.custom: engagement-fy24, UpdateFrequency3 ms.service: system-center
 author: PriskeyJeronika-MS
 ms.author: v-gjeronika
 manager: jsuri
-ms.date: 11/01/2024
+ms.date: 04/22/2025
 ms.reviewer: na
 ms.suite: na
 ms.subservice: service-manager